Emamatcyber90/Learn-.NET/README.md

 ### 1. Migrate Data

 Much like Git, we use data migration to track and sync our database models.
-Under "Tools" > "NuGet Package Manager" > "Package Manager Console," type in enable-migrations -VenmeContext like this:
+Under "Tools" > "NuGet Package Manager" > "Package Manager Console," type in "Enable-Migrations -ContextTypeName Venme.VenmeEntities" like this:

 ```
-PM> enable-migrations -VenmeContext
+PM> Enable-Migrations -ContextTypeName Venme.VenmeEntities
 ```

 ### 1. (Optional) Add Primary Key